 For written coursework, EC applications that are accepted by the School allow the submission of an assignment up to a maximum of one week after the original deadline without a late penalty being applied to the mark.
-It should be noted that submissions made during this one-week extension period will not receive a mark or feedback until one working week after the stated return of marks deadline for the assignment.
+It should be noted that submissions made during this one-week extension period may receive a corresponding delay to the return of feedback.
 Under no circumstances will coursework be accepted for assessment if it is submitted after one week of the original deadline under the EC procedures (see next paragraph).